mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 * no fallback to sliding window
 *

-project_video:
-- no big issues, gradx of L space then sliding window then detect from prev, filtering with hist size 50

-challenge_video:
-- left and rgith lane lines were extracted separately
-- left combination of thresholds of tttthe l and s spaces
+##### a.
+Project Video:

+The project video did not present too big difficulties.
+I used the gradient in x direction of the L color channel, then used an initial sliding window run and the detection from previous fits within a certain margin took it from there.
+What was extremely useful was taking the average fit of the last 50 frames.

+##### b.
+Challenge Video:

+Was, as the name suggests, a little trickier.
+I ended up handling the left and right lane lines differently, extracting them with precisely chosen thresholds of the L and S channels and their gradients.
+To be exact:

+* Left line is a combination of the L and S spaces, thresholded
-- right: combination of threshold of l space and abs sobel of l space with threshold
+* Right line is a combination of the thresholded L space and also the absolute sobel of the L space, again thresholded.
-- after that same functionality as in project video.

-harder chalenge.
+When it comes to detecting lane line pixels I used the same approach as for the project video.

+##### c.
+Harder Challenge Video:

+This one was too tricky for now.
+Problems:

-experiments with color spaces, but no real conclusion so far.
+* I experimented with color spaces, but had no real conclusion as to which ones would yield the best results
+* Too much light, too little light, and this is changing.
+Also probably a reason why toying with color spaces and thresholds did not lead anywhere.
-problems: too much light , too little light, tight curves where lane lines often cannot even be seen, sometimes i see reflections of the car on the windshield
+* Tight curves that often can't be seen.
+* Reflections of the car on the windshield

+##### Possible improvements:

-* improvements: home-made video
+* Take a home-made video, test with that

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+* TBA TODO